Busch-Jaeger/node-free-at-home/docs/Metadata.md

   }
   ```

   If the user selects the `Power` entry, the stored value would be the path to that value: `Energy.Power`.

+- `serialPort`

+  > **NOTE:** Requires free@home app version >= 2.4.0

+  Shows a list of serial ports available on the sysap to select one.

 ##### Read-only types